Patadam/Patadam/README.md

 I am a Junior Software Developer with a passionate love for front-end and web development.

-- Have a look at my portfolio here, and leave some feedback. <a target='_blank' href='https://patadamrich.com/'>personal portfolio</a>
+- Have a look at my <a target='_blank' href='https://patadamrich.com/'>personal portfolio</a>, and leave some feedback on where I can improve.
+I am constantly looking to make improvements.
 - I'm continuing to develop my skills and pursuing a computer science degree